Snownee/Lychee/docs/docs/recipe.md

 ### Anvil crafting (`lychee:anvil_crafting`)

-It is not recommended to add contextual conditions or actions to the recipe, because JEI does not support drawing extra things on an anvil recipe.
+It is not recommended to add contextual conditions or actions to the recipe, because JEI/REI does not support drawing extra things on an anvil recipe.

 This recipe type is not [repeatable](concepts.md#repeatability).